Archita0102/PD-OpenLANE-Workshop/README.md

 ---
- ### Timing analysis with ideal clocks using open STA
+ ### Timing analysis with real clocks using open STA
  ---
  #### Setup and Hold Timing analysis